He is lively as a fish in the water, has neither root nor trunk

 “The way I see it, there’s no call for anything special.
 Just be ordinary, put on your robes, eat your rice, pass the time doing nothing.
 You who come from here and there, you all have a mind to do something.
 You search for Buddha, search for the Dharma, search for emancipation, search for a way to get out of the threefold world.
 Fools, trying to get out of the threefold world!
 Where will you go?”

-“Buddha, patriarchs—these are just words of reverence and entanglement.
+“Buddha, patriarchs–these are just words of piety and entanglement.
 Do you want to know what the threefold world is?
-It is nothing other than the mind-ground that you who are now listening to the Dharma are standing on.
+It is nothing other than the mind-ground on which you, listening at this moment to the Dharma, are standing.
 When you have a moment of greed in your mind, that is the world of desire.24 When you have a moment of anger in your mind, that is the world of form.
 When you have a moment of ignorance in your mind, that is the world of formlessness.
-These are the pieces of furniture in your own house.”
+These are the furnishings in your own house.”

-(composite) “The threefold world did not name itself.
-Followers of the Way, it is the one clearly manifested and lively in front of my eyes who shines his light on the ten thousand things and sizes up the threefold world; it is he who assigns names to them.”
+“The threefold world did not name itself.
+Followers of the Way, it is the one clearly manifested and lively in front of my eyes who illuminates the ten thousand things and sizes up the threefold world; he it is who assigns names to them.”

-“Venerable ones, this body made up of the four major elements has no permanence.
+“Fellow believers, this body made up of the four major elements has no permanence.
 Things like spleen and stomach, liver and gall, hair, nails and teeth, are simply evidence that all phenomenal things are empty of fixed characteristics.
 When your mind has learned to cease its momentary seeking, this is called the state of the bodhi tree.
 But while your mind is incapable of ceasing, this is called the tree of ignorance.
 Ignorance has no fixed abode, ignorance has no beginning or end.
 As long as your mind is unable to cease its moment-by-moment activity, then you are up in the tree of ignorance.
 You enter among the six realms of existence and of the four types of birth,25 clothed in fur and with horns on your head.
 But if you can learn to cease, then you’ll be in the world of the clean pure body.
 If not one thought arises, you’ll be up in the bodhi tree, using your transcendental powers to take different forms in the threefold world, assuming any bodily shape you please, feasting on Dharma bliss and meditation delight,26 illuminating things for yourself with the light from your own body.
-Think of clothes and you’ll be swathed in a thousand layers of fine silk, think of food and you’ll be provided with a hundred delicacies.
-And you will suffer no sudden illnesses.
-Bodhi has no fixed abode: that’s why there’s nothing to take hold of.”
+Think of clothes and you’ll be swathed in a thousand layers of fine silk, think of food and you’ll be provided with a hundred delicacies, and you will live to a ripe old age.
+Bodhi has no fixed abode: that’s why it cannot be taken hold of.”

-“Followers of the Way, the really superior man—what doubts does he have?
-Carrying out activities before my eyes—who is he anyway?
-Get hold of this thing and use it, but don’t attach a label to it.
+“Followers of the Way, the true man–what doubts does he have?
+He who functions right before my eyes, who is he?
+Seize it and use it, but do not attach a name to it.
 It is called the hidden meaning.
-When you can see it this way, you won’t be averse to anything.
+When you can see it thus you will have no aversion to anything.
 An old master said: